-The Rabbit Corkscrew caught the attention of all our testers due to its ease of use and visually appealing design.
-The well-engineered lever, rack, and pinion system deliver an effortless experience that will make the Rabbit opener feel comfortable in anyone's hands: those that struggle with grip may be particularly grateful.
-To add to the aesthetic appeal, the exposed gearing and brass finish give it an industrial, steampunk look that somehow avoided being called pretentious by all but the most casual of testers.
+Due to its ease of use and visually appealing design, the Rabbit Corkscrew caught the eye of all our testers.
+The well-engineered lever, rack, and pinion system deliver an effortless experience that will make the Rabbit opener feel comfortable in anyone's hands.
+To add to the aesthetic, the exposed gearing and brass finish give it an industrial, steampunk look that somehow avoided being called pretentious by all but the most casual of testers.